Dave Christensen Announces New Coaching and Administrative Responsibilities for Wyoming Football Staff

 Rahl completed his bachelor's degree in physical education at Missouri Southern in 2003, and earned a master's degree in educational leadership in 2005 from Winona State.

-A native of Union, Mo., Rahl and his wife Carrie have one daughter, Hattie.
+A native of Union, Mo., Rahl and his wife Carrie have three children, daughter Hattie and twins Maggie and Locke.